The Federal Work-Study Program

 How long can I work?

-You will be given a Work-Study Authorization Form which will specify the dates of your employment.
-During the academic year, the beginning and ending dates will correspond to the official beginning and ending dates of each semester.
-For example, if classes start on August 30, you can start working on that date.
-If the semester ends on December 18, you must stop working on that date.
-You may be able to work during semester break or vacation periods when classes are not in session, but will need special permission from the Financial Aid Office and your supervisor.
+You will be given a Work-Study Authorization Form which will specify the dates ouf your employment.
+You may be able to work during semester break but will need special permission from the Financial Aid Office and your supervisor.

 How do work-study students get paid?